 Of course not!
 No measure is a perfect encapsulation of the thing it monitors.
 But we don’t need perfect information to make better decisions.
 We can measure the attributes of culture we want to change, and still learn enough to guide the changes we should make.

 The real challenge is figuring out how to do the observing and detecting of those attributes of culture in an objective way.
 Good performance measures need objective data (not perfect data, though).
-And that’s a topic for another post.

 Connect with Stacey